telenordigital/connect-android-sdk/README.md

 #### Add ConnectActivity for sign in

-The `ConnectActivity` needs to be added to the manifest in order for the Sdk to work on devices not using the Chrome Custom Tab feature.
-Also if the `intent-filter` is missing the Sdk will fall back to use this `Activity`.
+The `ConnectActivity` needs to be added to the manifest in order for the SDK to work on devices not using the Chrome Custom Tab feature.
+Also if the `intent-filter` is missing the SDK will fall back to use this `Activity`.
 Add it to the `application` section.

 ```xml
 <application>